 Federal Manchester Deansgate

-Keeping the Northern Quarter fed and watered since 2014, five years on and Federal claimed another foothole, this time on Deansgate.
+After keeping the Northern Quarter fed and watered since 2014, Federal claimed another foothole, this time on Deansgate.
 Dishing up brunch favourites such as French toast and eggs on sourdough, plus bigger plates such as the hummus and sweetcorn falafel sandwich and steak and eggs, it’ll set you up alright.

 Book Now Manchester City Centre